saber-hq/docs/docs/developing/decimal-wrappers.md

 One should use the [Saber Periphery](https://github.com/saber-hq/saber-periphery) SDK in order to interact with this program.

 TODO: add code examples of the `saber-periphery`.

+## Code

+The code for the [Add Decimals program can be found on GitHub](https://github.com/saber-hq/saber-periphery/tree/master/programs/add-decimals).